bielikb/xcframeworks/README.md

 ---

-## How to create .xcframeworks that contain iOS + iOS Simulator platforms
+## How to create .xcframework that contain iOS + iOS Simulator platforms

 ### 1. Archive your scheme for desired platforms (destinations)
 1.1 Pass `SKIP_INSTALL=NO` && `BUILD_LIBRARY_FOR_DISTRIBUTION=YES` to archive your scheme